tgstyle/Immersive-Convergence/README.md

 # Overriding content
 Any mod built on Immersive Convergence lets you change its multiblock machines without editing the mod itself.
-You can replace a machine's model and textures, and change which blocks it is built from, using nothing but a resource pack and a data pack.
+You can replace a machine's model and textures, retune its recipes, and change which blocks it is built from, with an ordinary resource pack and data pack.
 Nothing is decompiled and no mod file is edited, so an override survives updating the mod as long as the file it replaces still exists.

 Two terms are used throughout.
 The **mod id** is the short name a mod goes by, `immersivetechnology` for Immersive Technology, and it is the namespace your